Account Management

 Account Levels

-Accounts are automatically assigned to levels based on their account score:
+Accounts are automatically assigned to levels based on their account score.
+Levels are configured in Account Levels with score thresholds.
+Example:

 Accounts move between levels automatically as their score changes.